Twins vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Twins Recent Betting Performance

-- In seven games as the favorite over the last 10 matchups, the Twins have a record of 3-4.
+- In eight games as the favorite over the last 10 matchups, the Twins have a record of 4-4.

 Twins Betting Records & Stats

-- The Twins have gone 34-23 in games they were listed as the moneyline favorite (winning 59.6% of those games).
+- The Twins have gone 35-23 in games they were favored on the moneyline (winning 60.3% of those games).

-- Minnesota has a record of 6-5 when playing as moneyline favorites with odds of -210 or shorter (54.5% winning percentage).
+- Minnesota has gone 7-5 (winning 58.3% of its games) when playing as moneyline favorites of -210 or shorter.

-- The Twins have a 67.7% chance to win this game based on the moneyline's implied probability.
+- The Twins have a 67.7% chance to win this matchup based on the moneyline's implied probability.

-- In the 91 games in which bookmakers have set an over/under for Minnesota, it has combined with opponents to go over the total 39 times (39-46-6).
+- In the 92 games in which oddsmakers have set an over/under for Minnesota, it has combined with opponents to go over the total 40 times (40-46-6).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!